1821 Info 11a for Caleb Crompton |

 - Author: November 2015 This feature does not function correctly on phones and tablets |

-In 2019 the estimated value of this property is between A$1.35m and A$2m.
-It is described as two bed two shower and double garage.
+In 2019 the estimated value of this property is between A$1.35m and A$2m as two bed two shower and double garage.

-In 1926 William Henry change jobs to become a gas fitter, his final employment
+In 1926 William Henry change jobs to become a gas fitter, his final employment.
+He and Elizabeth Keziah lived at:

-The couple had moved house in the 1934 Roll and in 1937 gave a home to Leslie Crompton BLACKMAN, his son by his first marriage
+The couple had moved house in the 1934 and 1937 Roll gaving a home to Leslie Crompton BLACKMAN, his son by his first marriage

 Park